Create a food – Overview

 2. On the Nutrients tab, in the Base analysis on dropdown list, select Set to Zero or Set to Unknown.

-3. Optional: For any nutrient for which you prefer to use data from another source, type the preferred value in the Value column.
+3. Optional: For any nutrient for which you prefer to use data from another source, type the preferred value in the Override column.

 4. Optional: Make notes about a nutrient in the Note column.